 On Airbnb you’ll often find larger, more comfortable spaces at a lower price than what you would get in a hotel — even if you’re booking an entire apartment.
 This difference becomes even more striking if you’re traveling with a large group — where you normally would have to book separate rooms for everyone, you can now book a large apartment with multiple rooms.
 Because you’re not paying for the added luxuries of a hotel like 24/7 reception, on-demand room service, an in-house gym and more, Airbnbs are definitely the more financially sound option.

 Not only are the places we stay during our travels changing, the way we schedule our trips is too.
 With more and more people finding out about the pleasures of bleisure travel, Airbnbs offer the perfect opportunity to relax before or after your business trip — with more space and a casual, homely environment it’s possible to bring your family, for example.
 This makes it easy to take a couple of days off and enjoy the best things of what the destination has to offer.
 As the boundaries of work and life get increasingly blurred, this counts as a nice perk for those who spend more days abroad than at home, giving them some much-needed time to unwind.

 A bright future

-This also means that the amount of people using Airbnbs for work travel is only going to grow.
-With workers discovering the benefits of more laidback lodging and the world’s biggest brand for booking them pushing its user base to try AirBNB for work.
+This also means that the amount of people booking Airbnb for business travel is only going to grow.
+With workers discovering the benefits of more laidback lodging and the world’s biggest brand for booking them pushing its user base to try Airbnb for work.